k3karthic/terraform__oci-instance-1/README.md

-# terraform__oci-instance-1
+# Terraform - Deploy a single instance on Oracle Cloud

-Terraform - Deploy a single instance on Oracle Cloud
+Deploy a single instance in the Oracle Cloud which can be run in the [Always Free](https://www.oracle.com/cloud/free/#always-free) tier.